AI Photo Analysis vs Manual Inspection

 Where AI analysis is stronger

 AI is good at structured first reads.
-It can inventory a scene quickly, stay consistent across many images, and surface details that might be skipped when someone is tired or moving too fast.
+It can inventory a scene quickly, stay consistent across many images, and surface details that might be skipped when someone is tired, distracted, or moving too fast.

 Where manual inspection is stronger

 Human review is still better when the scene depends heavily on context outside the image.
-People can weigh motives, hidden constraints, local knowledge, and situational nuance that no single photo can fully encode.
+People can weigh local knowledge, hidden constraints, prior conversations, maintenance history, delivery records, weather, measurements, and situational nuance that no single photo can fully encode.

 Why consistency matters